 What is Transaction Privilege (Sales) & Use Tax?

 Transaction privilege tax is commonly referred to as a sales tax.
-However, it is a tax on the privilege of doing business in Arizona, imposed on the business.
-While a business may pass the tax on to the consumer, the business is responsible for reporting and remitting the appropriate tax on their business activity.
+Arizona's Transaction Privilege Tax (TPT) is imposed on the privilege of conducting business in this state.
+It differs from a sales tax in that the tax is imposed on the business, not the purchaser.
+While a business may pass the tax on to the consumer in the manner of a sales tax, the business is responsible for reporting and remitting the appropriate tax on their business activity.

 Click a button below to view more information.